 P(e) = (n!/(x!(n-x)!))
 P(b)x (1-P(b))n-x

 If you want to understand this equation even deeper you can research Binomial distribution which is the foundation of most roulette probabilities.
 I also want to emphasize the important difference between probability and expectation.
-And here is a fast and easy method to calculate risk in roulette.
+Here is a fast and easy method to calculate risk in roulette and this article will help you understand and calculate the expected value of any bet.

 Now let’s see how powerful this method is in action.
 The following examples will help you better understand how the formula works.